juanri0s/go-gen/README.md

-# auth0-exercise
+# auth0-exercise-api
-`auth0-exercise` is a go service that allows users to provision a new service based on a given set of specs
+`auth0-exercise-api` is a go service that allows users to provision a new service based on their specs

 ## Installation

-## Architecture

 ## Dependencies